-At Van Loc that night, my Clay Pot arrived simmering at my table.
-Shards of black pepper were visible to the naked eye, coating chunks of celery, shitake mushrooms, and golden cubes of deep-fried tofu.
-The tofu had somehow absorbed the penetrating aromas of the broth without losing its toothy crisp.
+It arrived simmering at my table.
+Shards of cracked black pepper coated lengths of celery, whole shiitake mushrooms and delectable cubes of deep-fried tofu that had somehow absorbed the penetrating aromas of the broth without losing its pleasing resistance to my canines.

-There was enough black pepper, and probably white pepper as well, to make it spicy in the absence of chili pepper heat.
-Vietnam being the world’s largest producer (and exporter) of black pepper, while chile peppers are from the Americas, the black pepper is regionally appropriate.
+There was so much black pepper that the dish was spicy in the absence of chili pepper heat.
+This makes sense given Vietnam is the world’s largest producer and exporter of black pepper, while chili peppers, though popular in Asian food, are from the Americas.

-Celery, meanwhile, takes a rare post at center stage, balanced artfully with the mushrooms, which add an earthy gravitas.
-Shiitake is most authentic.
-I recently made a batch with wild harvested oyster and morel mushrooms mixed with cultivated crimini.
-I also added jalapeno pepper, very non authentic but so good.
+Elsewhere in the pot, humble pieces of celery took a rare post at center stage, their flavor balanced artfully with the earthy gravitas of the mushrooms.
+Shiitake mushroom is the most authentic variety to use in clay pot tofu, but it’s not mandatory.
+I recently made a batch with wild-harvested oyster and morel mushrooms mixed with cultivated criminis.
+(Full disclosure: I also added sliced jalapeno, non-authentic but oh so good.)

 Clay Pot Tofu